-Medicaid, referred to as MO HealthNet in Missouri, provides health care to families, pregnant women, children, older adults, and people with disabilities.
+Medicaid, referred to as MO HealthNet in Missouri, provides health care to families, pregnant women, children, older adults, low-income individuals and people with disabilities.
 The program plays a critical role in responding to the COVID-19 pandemic by ensuring Missourians have access to testing and treatment as well as safe access to other health care services.

 What’s New with Medicaid